 Many of us live as though we were half asleep.
 Spiritual vitality is the opposite of that.
-It is the creative component of spirituality, its strength.
+It is a state of being vibrantly alive.

 Real